INTEGRATIVE KUNDALINI YOGA

 - Muscle twitches, cramps or spasms

 - Pains and blockages anywhere; often in the back and neck

-- Racing heartbeat, pain in the chest
+- Racing the heartbeat, pain in the chest

 - Spontaneous vocalizations (including laughing and weeping) are as unintentional and uncontrollable as hiccups

-- Extrasensory perception; out-of-body experiences; past life memories; astral travel; direct awareness of auras and chakras; contact with spirit guides through inner voices, dreams or visions; healing powers.
+- Extrasensory perception; out-of-body experiences; past life memories; astral travel; direct awareness of auras and chakras; contact with spirit guides through inner voices, dreams, or visions; healing powers.

-- Increased creativity: New interests in self-expression and energy (spiritual) communication through music, art, poetry, and more.
+- Increased creativity: new interests in self-expression and energy (spiritual) communication through music, art, poetry, and more.

 - Enlightenment experiences direct Knowing of a more expansive reality; transcendent awareness.

-REFERENCE: 1 Master Choa Kok Sui
+Reference: 1 Master Choa Kok Sui

 KUNDALINI SYNDROME, Understanding and how to Treat